Conformal Prediction Under Feedback Covariate Shift for Biomolecular Design: Efficient computation of the full conformal confidence set for ridge regression and Gaussian process regression

 \subsection{Ridge regression}

-When the likelihood of the test input is a function of the prediction from a ridge regression model, it is possible to compute the scores and weights for the full conformal confidence set by fitting $n + 1$ models and $O(n \cdot p \cdot |\mathcal{Y}|)$ additional floating point operations, instead of naively fitting $(n + 1) \times \mathcal{Y}$ models.
-A construction that achieves this is presented in Alg. \ref{alg:ridge}.
+When the likelihood of the test input is a function of the prediction from a ridge regression model, it is possible to compute the scores and weights for the full conformal confidence set by fitting $n + 1$ models and $O(n \cdot p \cdot |\mathcal{Y}|)$ additional floating point operations, instead of naively fitting $(n + 1) \times \mathcal{Y}$ models, as demonstrated in Alg. \ref{alg:ridge}.